lifewatch/pypam/README.md

 In version 0.2.1 we added the frequency-dependent calibration!

 ## Quickstart
 The package is imported as `pypam`.
-The wav files must comply with the needs of [pyhydrophone](https://github.com/lifewatch/pyhydrophone) to be able to read the datetime information.
+The audio files must comply with the needs of [pyhydrophone](https://github.com/lifewatch/pyhydrophone) to be able to read the datetime information.

 The user can choose a window chunk size (parameter binsize, in seconds), so all the features / methods